- The Opioid Crisis

 “Unfortunately, fentanyl’s high potency also means that even just a small amount can prove deadly,” Dr. Babu noted.
 “If the end user isn’t aware that the drug they bought has been adulterated, this could easily lead to an overdose.”

 You should never, ever take any pills not prescribed specifically for you by a physician.
 And you certainly can’t trust that a prescription medication a drug dealer is selling is the real deal.
-Again, you probably only have a slightly better than 50/50 chance a counterfeit pill won’t contain a lethal dose of fentanyl.
+Again, most fentanyl-laced counterfeit pills the DEA tests have a potentially lethal dose of the synthetic opioid.